thesadru/disnake/docs/api.rst

     .. attribute:: deferred_message_update

-        Acknowledges the component interaction with a promise that the message will update later (though there is no need to actually update the message).
+        Acknowledges the component interaction with a promise that the message will update later (thogh there is no need to actually update the message).

         See also :meth:`InteractionResponse.defer`
     .. attribute:: message_update